 No appointment is necessary for practice.
 Often a student requires several hours per week to practice.
 This needed time must be considered when selecting a signup time for testing.
 Some skills have minimum required practice times noted in the course syllabus.
-Walk-in practice may be limited due to social distancing requirements.
-Please check with lab faculty for updates to this activity.
+Lab hours are available in Canvas calendar.

-Supervised Practice
+Guided Practice

-Appointments can be made for supervised practice with lab personnel to answer questions and to help with skill performance.
-Testing cannot be scheduled for the same day as a supervised practice.
+Appointments can be made for guided practice with lab personnel to answer questions and to help with skill performance.
+Testing cannot be scheduled for the same day as a guided practice.
 Appointments are made for 30 minutes.
-Some supervised practice is available remotely.

-Skill Testing
+Skill Validation/Testing